The heart rate monitor apps are a need of the hour because around 600,000 people die of heart diseases in the US every year.

 If you're an Apple Watch owner, you must know how it gathers vital data about your health throughout the day as you wear it.

-One of the most important things that the Apple Watch monitors is the heart rate.
+One of the most important things that the Apple Watch monitors are the heart rate.
 While the Apple Watch itself comes with a built-in heart rate sensor and heart rate monitor that transmits the data it gathers to the iPhone's Health app.
 Still, most users prefer a more robust and detailed interface and breakdown of their health-related data, as opposed to the basic features of the Health app.

 This is precisely the reason why downloading a third-party app specializing in monitoring the heart rate is important - whether you do it to track your vitals while exercising or if you have a pre-existing medical condition that requires constant monitoring.